How to Get Rid of Mice & Mouse Control

 The House Mouse is only 1-2 inches long without its tail.
 The house mouse is a brown, grayish color, but many color variations are possible.
 The tail is as long as the head and body together and is without hair.
 Their snout is blunt with large ears and small eyes.
 The House Mouse's droppings are rod-shaped, about 0.5 inches.
 They prefer cereal grains.

 In cities, some mice may spend their entire lives inside buildings.
-In rural and suburban areas, buildings may live in buildings but are often found outdoors among the shrubbery, weeds, foundations, crawl spaces, storage sheds, and garages.
+In rural and suburban areas, mice may live in buildings but are often found outdoors among the shrubbery, weeds, foundations, crawl spaces, storage sheds, and garages.
 Mice outside feed on insects and weeds seeds.
 During the colder weather, they may move inside as outside food sources become scarce.
 Once inside, mice set up their nests near food sources.

 The mouse's territory varies and is close to the food source.
 Average territories under "average conditions" range from 10-30 feet from the nest.
-Mice are nibblers, making 20 to 30 visits short visits to various food sites within their territories.
+Mice are nibblers, making 20 to 30 short visits to various food sites within their territories.
 They establish feeding spots in secure and dark locations.
 Droppings and odor will be at these locations.

 For More Information:House Mouse